theNewDynamic/hugo-module-tnd-headers/README.md

 ## Adding Custom Headers

 ### Though Configuration File (hardcoded)
 User can add a list of header groups through the site's configuration file.
-Each group can use the API's available keys.
+Each group can use the API's available fields.

 ```yaml
 # config.yaml